Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

-M2-M5 employ identical XGBoost classification architectures (99.56\% accuracy), meaning they produce identical predictions on the test set.
+M2-M5 employ identical XGBoost classification architectures (99.33\% accuracy), meaning they produce identical predictions on the test set.
 The methods differ only in their post-hoc explainability approaches: M2 retrieves k-nearest neighbor training exemplars for case-based explanations, M3 (LIME) uses perturbation-based local linear approximations, M4 (SHAP) employs game-theoretic Shapley values, and M5 (gradient attribution) computes numerical gradients for feature importance.
-This architectural equivalence explains why M2-M5 show identical confusion matrices in Table 1: the explainability method does not affect classification decisions, only the interpretations provided to users.
+This architectural equivalence explains why M2-M5 show identical confusion matrices in Table~\ref{tab:method_comparison}: the explainability method does not affect classification decisions, only the interpretations provided to users.

-M3 (LIME), M4 (SHAP), and M5 (Gradient) all achieved 100\% coverage on the test set, generating explanations for all 11,392 samples including all 46 trojan instances.
-M5 demonstrated the fastest generation time at 0.28ms per sample (119× faster than LIME), while M4 at 2.07ms per sample provided a 16.1× speed advantage over M3's 33.3ms per sample.
+M3 (LIME), M4 (SHAP), and M5 (Gradient) all achieved 100\% coverage on the test set, generating explanations for all 11,392 samples including all 72 trojan instances.
+M5 demonstrated the fastest explanation time at 0.16ms per sample (a speedup factor of 150 over LIME), while M4 at 1.10ms per sample provided a speedup factor of 22 over M3's 24.4ms per sample.